symfony/symfony-docs/contributing/en/Code/Patches.markdown

     (`git://github.com/USERNAME/symfony.git BRANCH_NAME`);

-  * The body must then describe what the patch does (reference a ticket, or copy and paste log messages).
+  * The body must then describe what the patch does (reference a ticket, or copy and paste the commit message).

 Based on the feedback, you might need to rework your patch.
 Before re-submitting the patch, rebase with master, don't merge; and force the push